Key takeaways:

 A lot can happen between the time you fill out the Free Application for Federal Student Aid (FAFSA) and the time you receive a financial award letter.
 The FAFSA also uses the previous year’s taxes, which might not reflect your current situation.
 If your submission doesn’t accurately represent your finances or if you’ve had changes in your financial situation, you might still be eligible for more money – here’s how.

-The United States Department of Education (DE) releases the FAFSA every year, usually on October 1.
-If you completed it as soon as it was released, you might not have a financial aid award letter in hand until early to mid-spring.
-And, a lot can change in those seven or so months.
+The United States Department of Education (DE) releases the FAFSA every year on October 1.
+It pulls from the previous tax year.
+If you complete the 2027-2028 FAFSA in 2026, the DE uses tax and income information from 2025.
+And you won’t receive a financial aid award letter until early to mid-spring.

-Plus, the FAFSA pulls from previous tax years.
-For example, if you complete the 2025-2026 application in 2024, the DE will use tax and income information from 2023.
-If your financial situation has changed drastically since the previous year, you could be in a position where you won’t get enough aid to cover the cost of college.
+If your financial situation changed drastically, you could be in a position where you won’t get enough aid to cover the cost of college.

 Some common reasons students’ financial situations change include: